The Glacier Crest trail in Glacier National Park, British Columbia rewards with panoramic views of…

 Looking for suggestions on things to do in Sooke, British Columbia?
-The municipality is only 38 kilometres from Victoria – or about an hour’s drive, unless you try and get there during rush hour.
+The municipality is only 38 km from Victoria – or about an hour’s drive, unless you try and get there during rush hour.

 For a smallish centre there sure is plenty to keep outdoorsy people busy.
 And at the end of the day when your stomachs are rumbling, you’ll be spoiled for choice when it comes to dining choices.
 To get the most out of these 7 things to do in Sooke, plan for at least a few days in the area.

-Take a hike in East Sooke Regional Park
+Things to do in Sooke -take a hike in East Sooke Regional Park

 The Coastal Trail has got a surprising amount of up and down but rewards with rugged and truly spectacular coastal scenery with views out to the Olympic Mountains.
 It’s also got huge fir trees, loads of smooth-barked arbutus trees, swaths of wildflowers and plenty of moss covered trees.
 Expect a fair amount of solitude.

-Hike or Bike a section of the Galloping Goose Trail
+Hike or bike a section of the Galloping Goose Trail

 The Galloping Goose Trail runs from downtown Victoria to Leechtown, north of Sooke Potholes Regional Park.
 It’s a fabulous trail for biking and hiking.